hanssmail/quantQ/README.md

 ### Mathematical functions

-We have added ```.quantQ.math``` name space with various mathematical functions, constants and identities.
+We have added ```.quantQ.math``` namespace with various mathematical functions, constants and identities.
 Currently, there are constants, hyperbolic functions, number of special functions and polynomials (defined in the real domain), and the most frequently used PDF and CDF (normal distribution still in progress).

 ### Biostatistics

-We have added into the ```.quantQ.stats``` name space functions to work with contingency tables, namely Exact Fisher test and Barnard test.
+We have added into the ```.quantQ.stats``` namespace functions to work with contingency tables, namely Exact Fisher test and Barnard test.

 ### Optimization

-We have added a native implementation of Nelder-Mead (amoeba) optimization method.
-Functions can be found in the ```.quantQ.amoeba``` name space.
+We have added a native implementation of Nelder-Mead (amoeba) optimisation method.
+Functions can be found in the ```.quantQ.amoeba``` namespace.
 The illustration shows a solution to Rosenbrock's function.

 ### Bioinformatics

 We have implemented the Needleman-Wunsch algorithm developed in bioinformatics which can be used to align two sequences (nucleotide sequences or general finite-length sequences) using principles of dynamic programming.
-Functions are within the ```.quantQ.stats``` name space.
+Functions are within the ```.quantQ.stats``` namespace.
 The local matching using the Smith-Waterman algorithm is available as well.
 Levenshtein distance calculated with Wagner-Fischer algorithm has been added.

 ### Dynamic Time Warp

-We have added the algorithms to perform the Dynamic Time Warp calculations in the ```.quantQ.dtw``` name space.
+We have added the algorithms to perform the Dynamic Time Warp calculations in the ```.quantQ.dtw``` namespace.
 Details of the algorithm can be found [here](data/dtw_intro.pdf).

 ### Deep Neural Networks